 Section 10.
 Field Trips and Honoraria for Guest Speakers

 With prior approval from the appropriate Department Chair or Program Director, the College shall pay in advance or reimburse a unit member for the full cost of approved field trips or cultural events which are part of the course(s) taught for students.
-Unit members shall have the same access to funds for honoraria for guest speakers as part of teaching assigned courses each semester in class as tenured/tenure-track faculty in their department/program.
-The College shall pay for necessary travel for field trip planning site-visits, as approved by Chair or Program Director.
+Unit members may request funds for honoraria for guest speakers as part of teaching assigned courses each semester in class and such requests will be evaluated by the Chair or Program Director in their sole discretion.

 Section 11.
 Directory Listing

-Unit members will be listed individually in the College’s online directory of personnel and listed in their department/program’s faculty directory.
-The listing shall include the unit member’s name, title, office location, office phone number, college email address, and a link to their curriculum vitae and, at the unit member’s discretion, their professional website.
+Unit members will be listed individually in the College’s online directory of personnel.
+In addition, all full-time faculty shall be listed in their department/program’s faculty directory.
+The department/program faculty directory listing shall include the unit member’s name, title, office location, office phone number, college email address, and a link to their curriculum vitae and, at the unit member’s discretion, their professional website.

 Section 12.
 College ID Card

 Upon hire, unit members will be provided, free of charge, with a College issued Faculty photo ID card.
-The unit member’s card will be promptly programmed so that the unit member can access necessary academic spaces, offices and support spaces (copy rooms, supply closets, etc.).
+The unit member’s card will be promptly programmed so that the unit member can access necessary academic spaces, offices and support spaces that are customarily made available to other faculty (copy rooms, supply closets, etc.).

 ARTICLE XVII – NON-DISCRIMINATION AND EQUAL EMPLOYMENT OPPORTUNITY